 Popular models for catfishing in the 6000 series are the 6500 C3, 6500 C4, and 6500 CS Pro Rocket.

 Reels For Trophy Catfish

-If you’re plan is to target larger trophy class cats exclusively then the reels in the Abu Garcia Ambassadeur 7000 Series are a good option.
+If your plan is to target larger trophy-class cats exclusively then the reels in the Abu Garcia Ambassadeur 7000 Series are a good option.

 All of the above mentioned Abu Garcia Ambassadeur reels are available at most sporting goods retailers and big box stores.

 Line Counter Reels

 A line counter reel has a device built into the reel that measures the amount of fishing line released when the reel is disengaged.
 Rather than guessing how much fishing line has been released, you have an exact measurement.

 The “old school” way of keeping track of the amount of line released was to count revolutions of the level wind on the fishing reel.

 Anglers would simply determine the amount of line that was released from the reel with one full revolution of the level wind and then count from there.

 For example, if the full revolution of the level wind (full move from one side to another) releases 10 feet of line and you need to release 80 feet of line you’d count eight revolutions of the level wind and stop.